FAFT AML Deficient

 US Department of State Money Laundering assessment (INCSR)

-Malaysia’s offshore financial center on the island of Labuan is subject to the same AML/CFT laws as those governing onshore financial service providers.
+Malaysia has a large-scale cash and informal economy and a relatively small offshore sector on the island of Labuan, which is subject to the same AML laws as those governing onshore financial service providers.
 The financial institutions operating in Labuan include both domestic and foreign banks and insurers.
-Offshore companies must be established through a trust company, which is required by law to establish true beneficial owners and submit suspicious transaction reports (STRs).
+Offshore companies must be established through a trust company, which is required by law to establish true beneficial owners and submit STRs.

 Casinos are licensed and regulated by the Ministry of Finance.
 Malaysia has one licensed casino, in operation for over 40 years, which the central bank, Bank Negara Malaysia, periodically assesses for compliance with the AML/CFT regulations.